Feeding Tips for Premature Babies: Ensuring Healthy Growth

 • Less risk of allergy

 Early breast milk, called colostrum, is especially rich in antibodies and cells that help fight infection.
 Babies who are too young to suckle at the breast can get your milk in their tube feedings.
-Even if you planned to bottle feed or cannot breast feed long term, you might consider providing breast milk for your preemie while they are in the hospital.
-It's something special that only you can do for your baby.
-Babies can and do develop normally when fed only formula.
-Although encouraged, breast feeding is a personal choice.
-You and your baby can still benefit from close skin to skin contact.
+Even if you planned to bottle feed or can’t breast feed long term, consider providing breast milk for your preemie while they’re in the hospital.

 Why is skin to skin important?

-Skin to skin continues to be beneficial and important for your baby even when you are home.
-Not only will it continue to help with bonding, but it will also allow your baby to conserve their energy and allow them to focus on their most important jobs which are growing, developing their brain and eating.
-Skin to skin is also a great way to prepare for or recover from increased stimulation, travel, physician appointments, vaccinations, etc.
+Skin to skin is beneficial and important for your baby even when you’re home.
+Not only does it help with bonding, it allows your baby to conserve their energy and focus on growing, developing their brain and eating.
+Skin to skin is also a great way to prepare for, or recover from, increased stimulation, travel, physician appointments, vaccinations, etc.

 Will my milk provide my baby with all the things they needs to grow?

 Milk from mothers who deliver early is different from milk from mothers who deliver on time.
-It has more protein, sodium, calcium and some other nutrients.
-Even so, it not as rich in some of these things as what the baby would receive from the placenta if s/he were not born early.
+It has more protein, sodium, calcium and other nutrients.
+Even so, it’s not as rich in some of these things as what the baby would receive from the placenta if s/he weren’t born early.
 Some preemies grow well on their mother's milk alone.
-Others, especially very small or sick preemies, cannot handle the amount of milk that it would take to get all the calories and nutrients that they need.
-The same is true of formula - preemie formulas are richer in these things than regular formulas.
+Others, especially very small or sick preemies, can’t handle the amount of milk it would take to get all the calories and nutrients they need.
+The same is true of formula.
+Preemie formulas are richer in these items than regular formulas.
 Your baby's doctor may decide to enrich your milk to provide your baby with more calories and/or minerals.
-There are many ways to do this:
+There are many ways to do this, including:

 • Adding specific nutrients to the milk such as fat, protein or sugars.

 As the baby gets older and no longer needs to be tube fed, his/her need for extra nutrients and calories also decreases.
-So, by the time the baby can completely breast feed, usually breast milk supplies all the calories that s/he needs.
-Your baby may still need additional vitamins and iron.
+By the time your baby can completely breast feed, breast milk usually supplies all the calories they need.
+Your baby may require need additional vitamins and iron though.

 Why is an elevated side-lying position important?

-If your baby was discharged home on oxygen, then remaining in elevated side-lying feeding position is recommended until they are weaned off.
-This is recommended because the respiratory patterns and energy for eating are best supported in this feeding position.
-When moving to a cradle position, your baby can no longer use their back muscles to breathe.
-This means they often can breathe as fast or as much as needed.
+If your baby was discharged home on oxygen, then remaining in elevated side-lying feeding position is recommended until they’re weaned off.
+This is because the respiratory patterns and energy for eating are best supported in this feeding position.
+When moving to a cradle position, your baby can no longer use their back muscles to breathe—and can breathe as fast or as much as needed.

 You may increase the flow of the nipple as needed while remaining in an elevated side-lying position.
-It's important to alternate feeding your baby in your right and left arms from feeding to feeding to help them develop their visual motor skills.
+Alternate feeding your baby in your right and left arm to help them develop their visual motor skills.

-If you are struggling to transition from the elevated side-lying position, talk to your physician.
+If you’re struggling to transition from the elevated side-lying position, talk to your physician.

-If your baby becomes sick with a cold or other respiratory illness, it may be beneficial to return to this feeding position to allow your baby to breathe more easily and slow the flow of milk.
+If your baby becomes sick with a cold or other respiratory illness, consider returning to this feeding position to allow your baby to breathe more easily and slow the flow of milk.

 When can my preemie baby nipple or breast feed?

-When babies are born prematurely their sucking is not well coordinated with their breathing.
+When babies are born prematurely, their sucking isn’t well coordinated with their breathing.
 This suck-swallow-breathe pattern usually becomes coordinated enough to safely breast or bottle feed at about 34 weeks of gestation.

 However, there are big differences among babies.
-Some are ready at 32 weeks; others are not ready at 36 weeks.
-Nurses can often tell when a baby is getting close to this time by how a baby acts during a tube feeding.
+Some are ready at 32 weeks; others aren’t ready at 36 weeks.
+Nurses can often tell when a baby is getting close to this time by how they act during a tube feeding.
 Your baby's doctors and nurses will determine when to start.

-At first your baby will have only one or two feeds a day that are not by tube.
+At first, your baby will have only one or two feeds a day that aren’t by tube.
 This will gradually increase as the baby gets used to the extra work of feeding.
-Because nipple and breast feeding requires more work, babies who have had severe respiratory problems may be slower to start and slower to advance on feedings.
+Because nipple and breast feeding requires more work, babies who’ve had severe respiratory problems may be slower to start and advance on feedings.

 Before your baby is ready to feed by breast or bottle, they may enjoy sucking.
 A pacifier can be used to encourage sucking.